nikhilgeo/vulscapi/README.md

 If you find a bug , kindly open an issue [here](https://github.com/nikhilgeo/vulscapi/issues/new) by including error/exception message, the expected result, steps to reproduce.

-If you'd like to request a new functionality, feel free to do so by opening an issue [here](https://github.com/nikhilgeo/vulscapi/issues/new) with description of the functinality.
+If you'd like to request a new functionality, feel free to do so by opening an issue [here](https://github.com/nikhilgeo/vulscapi/issues/new) with description of the functionality.